wp-plugins/subscriptiondna/readme.txt

 Yes.
 We provide a built-in email manager that supports HTML and Plain Text emails.
 You can create and reuse templates for quick communications to target subscriber groups.

 = What payment gateways do you support? =
-We support all the most popular payment gateways and can quickly tie in new gateways if necessary.
+We support all the most popular payment gateways using tokenization and can quickly tie in new gateways if necessary.

 = Does Subscription DNA&reg; support VAT or Tax schemes? = Yes.